opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 has_children: false
 ---

-# Uploading A Trained Model
+# Uploading a trained model

 Training models occurs outside OpenSearch LTR.
 You use the plugin to log features (as mentioned in [Logging Feature Scores]({{site.url}}{{site.baseurl}}/search-plugins/ltr/logging-features/)).
 Then with whichever technology you choose, you train a ranking model.
-You upload a model to OpenSearch LTR in the available serialization formats (RankLib, XGboost, and others).
+You upload a model to OpenSearch LTR in the available serialization formats (RankLib, XGBoost, and others).
 Let's first talk briefly about training in supported technologies (though not at all an extensive overview) and then dig into uploading a model.

-## Ranklib training
+## RankLib training

 We provide two demos for training a model.
 A fully-fledged [Ranklib Demo](http://github.com/o19s/elasticsearch-learning-to-rank/tree/master/demo)